heimdallrj/wordpress-cli/ROADMAP.md

 npm install -g wp-cli
 ```

-> `wp-cli` is just a temparaly name for now untill find a proper name for this.
+> `wp-cli` is just a temparaly name for now until find a proper name for this.

 #### Initialization